 About Wouter

-He is the co-founder of Berlin instrument manufacturer KOMA Elektronik and produces microphones and special instruments for his own brand Sonic Artefacts.
+He is the co-founder of Berlin instrument manufacturer KOMA Elektronik and lately produces microphones and special instruments for his own brand Sonic Artefacts.
 Since 2022 he is an active collaborator at Sonoscopia in Porto, where he mostly works on the experimental sound studio.
-Besides his research and composition work he also works regularly as a sound director and performer with Ensemble KNM Berlin and does live sound direction and live electronics with Norwegian saxophonist Bendik Giske.

-In the last quarter of 2024 and thru 2025 Jaspers will work on multiple collaborative projects, amongst which a residency at NYU Abu Dhabi together with Michael Ang, a performance with German contrabass clarinettist Theo Nabicht, a full length album together with Portuguese saxophonist Pedro Alves Sousa and a concert series and research project focussing on radiowaves together with Sonoscopia’s Henrique Fernandes.
+Through 2025 Jaspers will work on multiple collaborative projects, amongst which a residency at NYU Abu Dhabi together with Michael Ang, a performance and full length album with German contrabass clarinettist Theo Nabicht, a full length album together with Portuguese saxophonist Pedro Alves Sousa and a concert series and research project focussing on radiowaves together with Sonoscopia’s Henrique Fernandes.

 Live